-Once an application for admission has been submitted, any necessary communication with the student is conducted through the contact information provided (phone or text).
+Once an application for admission has been submitted, any necessary communication with the student is conducted through the contact information provided (phone, e-mail, or text).
 Electronic communications will go through the free Calbright College email account provided to each student, or through the calbright.org Student Portal.
 It is important to keep the address, phone, and alternate email address updated and corrections should be provided for student academic records as soon as possible.
-A student may update this information at any time by contacting Admissions and Records through the Student Support Specialists.
+A student may update this information at any time by contacting Admissions and Records by emailing admissions@calbright.org.